sohaibya/sohaibya/README.md

-- 🔭 I’m currently working on [Frontier](https://www.microverse.org/).
+- 🔭 I’m currently working on [Microverse](https://www.microverse.org/).
-- 🌱 I’m currently learning more about BlockChain.
+- 🌱 I’m currently learning more about Bootstrap, Html, REACT.
-- 🤔 I’m looking for help with VelocityX documentation.
 - 💬 Ask me about Freelancing or any tech related stuff.
 - 📫 How to reach me: [Twitter - @imsohaib](https://twitter.com/sohaibasif2019)
 - 😄 Pronouns: He/His